Request now a Free Instant Quote and Receive our best Deals!

 Business owners and multiple life insurance policies

-If you are a business director working for a limited company, then you may be able to benefit from running your life insurance through the business.
-This type of policy is called a relevant life policy and can offset against corporation tax.
+If you are a business owner or partner, you may be able to benefit from running your life insurance through the business.
+This type of policy is called key man life insurance and can offset against corporation tax.
 It also does not require income tax or national insurance to be paid on the premiums.

-A relevant life policy is put into a trust so that you can choose who receives the money.
+A key man life policy is put into a trust so that you can choose who receives the money.
 The pay-out is also not subject to inheritance tax.

 Share Our Social Media Pages